-PHOENIX (AP) -- Candice Dupree had 26 points and 14 rebounds to lead the Phoenix Mercury to their sixth straight win, 87-69 over the Chicago Sky on Wednesday night.
+PHOENIX — Candice Dupree had 26 points and 14 rebounds to lead the Phoenix Mercury to their sixth straight win, 87-69 over the Chicago Sky on Wednesday night.

-Diana Taurasi added 15 points, hitting a 3-pointer with 6:46 left in the third quarter to move into second place on the WNBA's career scoring list.
+Diana Taurasi added 15 points, hitting a 3-pointer with 6:46 left in the third quarter to pass Katie Smith (6,452 points) for second place on the WNBA’s career scoring list.

 Allie Quigley scored 16 points to lead the Sky (8-9), who have lost four of six.
 Epiphanny Prince and Jamierra Faulkner added 11 each.

 Britney Griner, who set a league mark with 11 blocked shots on Sunday against Tulsa, was held to four points but grabbed 11 rebounds and had three blocks for Phoenix (12-3).